No Tags Found!

-I am co-founder and designated partner of an LLP firm with one other partner (founder).
+I am a co-founder and designated partner of an LLP firm with one other partner (founder).
 I am resigning from the firm and joining as an employee in another organization.
-So I need proper relieving / experience letter.
-Can I get the relieving / experience letter from my other partner ?
+So, I need a proper relieving/experience letter.
+Can I get the relieving/experience letter from my other partner?

 From India, Chandigarh